Mentalab-hub/explorepy/docs/installation.rst

 Ubuntu
 ^^^^^^
 1. From Linux Terminal, run these commands one by one: ``sudo apt-get install libbluetooth-dev`` and ``sudo apt-get install build-essential`` and ``conda install -c conda-forge liblsl``.
 2. We recommend installing Anaconda.
-Download and install the `Anaconda Python 3.10 Ubuntu installer <https://www.anaconda.com/distribution/#download-section>`_.
+Download and installer Anaconda<https://www.anaconda.com/download>/Miniconda/.
 3. We recommend using a virtual environment in Conda.
 To do this:

    a.
 In Conda command prompt: ``conda create -n myenv python=3.10``